-Then copy your specification test to the test\parse\bool.py file and decorate it with pytest.mark.candidate as follows:
+Then copy your specification test to the test_parse_bool.py file and decorate it with pytest.mark.candidate as follows:

 '''

 @pytest.mark.candidate('parse_bool')

 def test_parse_bool():

 assert not parse_bool('false')

 assert not parse_bool('FALSE')

-assert parse_bool('O')
+assert parse_bool('0')

 assert parse_bool('true')

 assert parse_bool('TRUE')

 assert parse_bool('1')

 '''

-Finally, instruct pytest to run your test on all functions in the Python standard library:
+Finally, instruct pytest to run your test on all candidate callables in the Python standard library:

-In less than a minute pytest-nodev collected more than 3000 functions from the standard library and run your specification test on all of them and you've got a HIT.
-The strtobool function in the distutils.util module passes the test, so now you should thoroughly review it and if you like it you may use it in your code, no need to write your own implementation.
+In just over a minute pytest-nodev collected 4000 functions from the standard library, run your specification test on all of them and reported that the strtobool function in the distutils.util module is the only one that passes your test.

+Now you can review it and if you like it you may use it in your code.
+No need to write your own implementation!